sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 ## The Problems

-{{% warning %}}

-The rest of this post should be treated like a solutions manual.
-I hope that this is an extremely helpful resource when you get stuck, but you should _try_ to solve each of the problems before reading the solutions.
-There's no magic amount of time that you should try to solve the problem before looking at the solution sketch, but I think a good rule of thumb is after you've tried at least three ideas on your own, then you can read at the solution sketch.
+> [!WARNING]
+>
+> The rest of this post should be treated like a solutions manual.
+I hope that
+> this is an extremely helpful resource when you get stuck, but you should _try_
+> to solve each of the problems before reading the solutions.
+There's no magic
+> amount of time that you should try to solve the problem before looking at the
+> solution sketch, but I think a good rule of thumb is after you've tried at
+> least three ideas on your own, then you can read at the solution sketch.
+>

-**Remember: You will not learn anything if you just read the explanations!**
+> **Remember: You will not learn anything if you just read the explanations!**

-{{% /warning %}}

 There were eighteen problems in the competition written by eight different authors.
 The problems can be viewed at